k8sgpt-ai/k8sgpt-operator/AUTO_REMEDIATION.md

 Mutations are custom resources that hold the state and intent for mutating resources in the cluster.
 Eventually this will be compatible with a GitOps process ( you can pull the mutations out of cluster and re-apply).

+Currently Mutations will reside in the same namespaces as your `K8sGPT` custom resource.
+Mutations are controlled by a finaliser and will require `k8sgpt-operator` running for deletion automatically.
 ## Rollback

 TODO: Deleting a mutation will revert the applied changes to the cluster resource.